Russell Foskett: North Africa

 Promoted to the substantive rank of sergeant on 10 June 1941, Foskett was transferred to the RAF Headquarters, Middle East the following day.
 He spent two weeks with the headquarters, prior to moving on to No. 71 Operation Training Unit.
 In July, Foskett was posted to No. 80 Squadron RAF, flying Hawker Hurricanes over North Africa.
 Commissioned as a pilot officer on 15 March 1942, Foskett was further promoted to acting flight lieutenant in July and appointed a flight commander of the squadron the following month.
 The commanding officer of No. 80 Squadron, Donald Jack, later commented of Foskett during this time: "the man, who was a born leader ... had everything required; enthusiasm, aggression, humour, a zest for life and boundless energy".

-On 3 November 1942, Foskett led his squadron in a sortie over El Alamein against a formation of Stuka dive bombers that were escorted by Messerschmitt 109s.
+On 3 November 1942, Foskett led his squadron in a sortie over El Alamein against a formation of Stuka dive bombers that were escorted by Messerschmitt Bf 109s.
 During the ensuing engagement, seven Stukas were shot down, with an additional eight probably destroyed and several others damaged.
 Foskett himself shot down two of the Axis aircraft before he was hit by fire from one of the Messerschmitts.
 Forced down, Foskett landed his aircraft in a minefield, where he was safely extracted by a formation of the British Army in the area.
 Returning to his squadron that evening, Foskett resumed flying duties the following morning.
 Foskett was subsequently awarded the Distinguished Flying Cross for his actions during the engagement.
 The announcement and accompanying citation for the award was published in a supplement to the London Gazette on 4 December 1942, reading: